 It is possible for a son to come to terms with his trauma and work through the challenges he faced with his father and still appreciate and love him.
 “Resolving the root cause and creating a healthy and sustainable relationship can be achieved through the vulnerability developed in men’s support groups and the insight gained in books like Write Father, Write Son: A Bond-Building Journey,” says Dr. Wisecup.

 In a very reserved tone, Jim recalled the day when as an adult he initiated his own healing process by saying “I love you, dad.”
 But he got no response from his father.
 “I repeated those same words a few more times until he finally told me,” said Jim.
 “The child inside each of us needs to hear I love you.”

-Although Jim was fortunate to overcome his trauma while therapeutically helping others and becoming an effective father, one in seven children experience physical or non-physical violence between parents or caregivers, which is the most significant factor for becoming either a perpetrator or victim of childhood domestic violence, according to Linda Olson, Ph.D, a clinical psychologist and founder of the Georgia Chapter of Childhood Domestic Violence Association.
+Jim was fortunate to overcome his trauma while therapeutically helping others and becoming an effective father.
+One in seven children experiences physical or non-physical violence between parents or caregivers.
+This is the most significant factor for becoming a perpetrator or victim of childhood domestic violence, according to Linda Olson, Ph.D.
+She is a clinical psychologist and founder of the Georgia Chapter of Childhood Domestic Violence Association.

 A Paradigm Shift Underway